Brest, Belarus

-Brest, formerly Brest-Litovsk and Brest-on-the-Bug, is a city in Belarus at the border with Poland opposite the Polish city of Terespol, where the Bug and Mukhavets rivers meet, making it a border town.
-It is the capital city of the Brest Region.
-As of 2019, it has a population of 350,616.
+Brest, formerly Brest-Litovsk and Brest-on-the-Bug, is a city in south-western Belarus at the border with Poland opposite the Polish town of Terespol, where the Bug and Mukhavets rivers meet, making it a border town.
+It serves as the administrative center of Brest Region and Brest District, though it is administratively separated from the district.
+As of 2025, it has a population of 346,061.

-Brest is a historical site for many cultures, as it hosted important historical events, such as the Union of Brest and Treaty of Brest-Litovsk.
+Brest is one of the oldest cities in Belarus and a historical site for many cultures, as it hosted important historical events, such as the Union of Brest and Treaty of Brest-Litovsk.
 Furthermore, the Brest Fortress was recognized by the Soviet Union as a Hero Fortress in honour of the defense of Brest Fortress in June 1941.

-From the Late Middle Ages to 1795, the city was part of the Grand Duchy of Lithuania, which later became a part of the Polish–Lithuanian Commonwealth from 1569.
+In the High Middle Ages, the city often passed between Poland, the principalities of Kievan Rus', and the Grand Duchy of Lithuania.
+From the Late Middle Ages, the city was part of Lithuania, which later became a part of the Polish–Lithuanian Commonwealth from 1569.
 In 1795, it was incorporated into the Russian Empire with the Third Partition of Poland.
 After the Polish-Soviet War, the city became part of the Second Polish Republic.
-In 1939, during the Invasion of Poland by Nazi Germany and the Soviet Union, the city was first captured by the Wehrmacht and soon passed on to the USSR per the German–Soviet Frontier Treaty.
+In 1939, the city was captured by Nazi Germany during the invasion of Poland and then transferred to the Soviet Union per the German–Soviet Frontier Treaty.
 In 1941, it was retaken by the Germans during Operation Barbarossa.
 In 1944, it was retaken by the Soviet Red Army during the Lublin–Brest offensive.
-The city was part of the Byelorussian SSR until the breakup of the USSR in 1991.
-Since then, Brest has been part of independent Belarus.
+The city was part of the Byelorussian SSR, and since the breakup of the Soviet Union in 1991, Brest has been part of independent Belarus.

 Etymology

 Several theories attempt to explain the origin of the city's name.
-It may have the Slavic root beresta meaning "birch", or "bark".
-The name could also originate from Slavic root berest meaning "elm".
-It could likewise have come from the Lithuanian word brasta meaning "ford".
+The name could originate from Slavic root berest 'elm'.
+It could likewise have come from the Lithuanian word brasta 'ford'.

+Traditionally, Belarusian speakers called the city Берасце (Bieraście), similar to the Ukrainian name Берестя (Berestia).